What Jesus Said about the Last Days

 People's hearts will fail them for fear of what is happening.

-Then the appearance of the Son of Man, in great power and glory.
+At that time they will see the Son of Man, in great power and glory.

 In three of the gospels, Jesus warns us that before he gathers his people . . .

 Disciples (those who follow Jesus) need to watch out for deception.